The political cartoon that became a Mexican memento mori.

 So whether it’s the suspicion of witches, the Knights Templar, the Freemasons, the Communist red scare, the Protocols of the Elders of Zion, the Illuminati, crop circles, water fluoridation, Area 51, the Royal Family assassinated Princess Diana, 9/11 was an inside job, chemtrails, Obama wasn’t born in America, QAnon, flat earth theory, the deep state, anti-vaxxers, or that coronavirus is being spread by cell phone towers … knowledge from reliable sources and improving critical thinking skills are the best ways to reduce belief in conspiracy theories.

-The dramatic increase in the number of Thai restaurants is driven by a culinary diplomacy program by the Thai government
+The dramatic increase in the number of Thai restaurants is driven by a culinary diplomacy program of the Thai government